sulu/sulu-docs/bundles/admin/javascript-hooks/layout.rst

     * - sidebar.url
       - String
       - Url from which markup gets fetched and placed inside the sidebar
+    * - extendExisting
+      - Boolean
+      - If true the passed configurations for navigation, column and sidebar won't be merged with the defaults.
+So the existing layout stays the same and only the explicitly passed properties take effect.

 .. note::
     Either the sidebar-column or the content-column must have a ``fixed`` width.
 If the width